RicardoRamirezR/blade-nav.nvim/README.md

         *   Laravel Configuration Keys (for `config()`)
         *   Laravel Environment Variables (for `env()`)
     *   Configurable inclusion of routes in completions.
+*   **Display values as signature information**:
+    *   Displays the config value in a floating window.
+    *   Displays the .env value in a floating window.
+*   **Display values as virtual text**:
+    *   Displays all key values as virtual text.
 *   **Vue Inertia Page Detection**:
     *   Identify and potentially navigate to Vue pages used within Inertia.js setups by parsing the page resolver configuration (e.g., in `app.js`).
 *   **Flexible Configuration**: